Custom Software vs Off-the-Shelf: How to Make the Right Decision in 2026

 5. Security and compliance demand it

 Some regulatory environments require you to own and control your data infrastructure.
-Government contractors, healthcare organizations handling PHI, and financial institutions often can't use multi-tenant SaaS platforms for sensitive workflows.
+Government contractors handling classified information, healthcare organizations processing PHI under HIPAA, financial institutions subject to SEC and FINRA regulations, and companies handling EU personal data under strict GDPR interpretations may not be able to use multi-tenant SaaS platforms for sensitive workflows.

 6. Long-term cost is a concern